 Try iridology performed by Dr. Tsan at Viva Healthy Life

 There are over 10,000 iridologists in different European countries, compared to 1,000 in the United States.
 In Europe, it is broadly recognized and used to categorize an individual’s overall establishment as an initial point for diagnosis.

-At Viva Healthy Life – The Center for Holistic Medicine Dr. Tsan has been trained in this field by the best iridologists in Europe (Dr. Johannes Thiel and Dr. Eduard Lahn) and USA (Dr. Bernard Jensen and Dr. David J. Pesek).
+At Viva Healthy Life, Dr. Tsan has been trained in this field by the best iridologists in Europe (Dr. Johannes Thiel and Dr. Eduard Lahn) and USA (Dr. Bernard Jensen and Dr. David J. Pesek).

 During the last iridology world symposium in January of 2014 in Venice Dr. Victor Tsan demonstrated over 90% of accuracy while blind testing individuals using iris diagnosis only.

 Iridology at Viva Healthy Life by Dr. Tsan